History of the Jews in Australia: Synagogues and religious affiliation

 Until the 1930s, all synagogues in Australia were at least nominally Orthodox, with most acknowledging leadership of the Chief Rabbi of the United Kingdom.
 To this day the vast majority of synagogues in Australia are Orthodox.
 However, there is a wide range of Orthodox congregations, including Mizrachi, Chabad and Adass Israel congregations.
 There are also Sephardi congregations.

 There had been short-lived efforts to establish Reform congregations as early as the 1890s.
 However, under the leadership of Ada Phillips, a sustained liberal congregation, Temple Beth Israel was established in Melbourne.
 Subsequently, another synagogue linked to the Reform Movement, Temple Emanuel, was established in Sydney in 1938.
 Following these two congregations, a number of other Liberal synagogues have been founded in other cities.

 Since 1992 Conservative (Masorti) services have been held as an alternative service usually in the Neuweg, the smaller second synagogue within Temple Emanuel, Woollahra, Sydney.
 In 1999, Kehilat Nitzan, Melbourne's first Conservative (Masorti) Congregation was established, with foundation president Prof John Rosenberg.
 The congregation appointed its first rabbi, Ehud Bandel in 2006.
 In 2010 Beit Knesset Shalom became Brisbane's first Conservative (Masorti) synagogue.

 In 2012, the first humanistic Jewish congregation, known as Kehilat Kolenu, was established in Melbourne with links to the cultural Jewish youth movement Habonim Dror.
 Later in 2012, a similar congregation was established in Sydney, known as Ayelet HaShachar.
 The services are loosely based on the Humanistic Jewish movement in the United States and the musical-prayer group Nava Tehila in Israel.

+Australian synagogues have often been subjected to antisemitic attacks.
+As early as 1920, the synagogue in Toowoomba, Queensland was targeted in an arson attack that caused considerable damage.
+A major wave of attacks on synagogues occurred in 1991, leading to the destruction of the Bankstown Synagogue.
+In 2024, arsonists firebombed a synagogue in Melbourne, an event deemed an act of terrorism.

+Synagogue robberies

+Synagogues across Australia have occasionally been targeted by thieves, with incidents recorded from the 1880s through the 2000s.
+Early documented cases occurred in Melbourne in 1884, where a synagogue was robbed, followed by an 1885 case in Brisbane where vandalism also occurred during a synagogue break-in.
+In 1895, the synagogue in Ballarat was targeted by thieves.
+Subsequent incidents included multiple robberies in Melbourne, notably in 1921 and 1936, with stolen items from the latter discovered in a creek.
+In 1946, the Brisbane Street Synagogue in Perth fell victim to theft.
+Break-in cases during the 1950s occurred at a St Kilda Synagogue in 1952 and at the Central Synagogue in Sydney in 1959.
+Central Synagogue was also targeted in a robbery in 2001.
+Other notable cases include the theft of Torah scrolls, their ornaments, and various other ritual items from Maroubra Synagogue in 1977 with the unadorned scrolls later found abandoned in La Perouse, a robbery spree in 1980 affecting two synagogues, and a 1987 incident in Surfers Paradise, Queensland.